jiangqy/DLFH-TIP2019/README.md

 ---
 ## Introduction
 ### 0. About the paper
 This repo is the source code for the paper "Discrete Latent Factor Model for Cross-Modal Hashing" on TIP-2019.
 The authors are: [Qing-Yuan Jiang](https://jiangqy.github.io/) and [Wu-Jun Li](http://cs.nju.edu.cn/lwj).
-If you have any questions about the source code, please contact: jiangqy#lamda.nju.edu.cn or qyjiang24#gmail.com.
+If you have any questions about the source code, please contact: qyjiang24#gmail.com.

 We provide two versions for DLFH, i.e., matlab version and python version.
 Please see  matlab_version and python_version folder , respectively.
 ### 1. Running Environment